Pazemo/docs/source/index.html.old.md

 **Step 4: Fund a transfer**

-This API call is the final step for executing withdraws.
+This API call is the final step for executing payouts.
 Pazemo will now debit funds from your multi-currency account and start processing your transfer.
 If your multi-currency account does not have the required funds to complete the action then this call will fail with an "insufficient funds" error.

 Initial developer account has by default plentiful funds available for IDR, USD, SGD, MYR and EUR.
 You can add new currencies to your account via the user interface